.22 Hornet

+The .22 Hornet should not be confused with the 5.6x35mmR Vierling.
+As per C.I.P., the Hornet case has a longer shoulder length, case length and thicker rim than the Vierling.
+This makes it very difficult to chamber the higher pressure Hornet cartridge in a Vierling rifle.

 The .22 Hornet fills the gap between such popular varmint/predator cartridges as the .22 WMR and the .223 Remington.
 In regard to muzzle velocity, muzzle energy and noise, it is well suited to vermin and predator control in relatively built-up areas.

 History

 Prior to the development of the modern .22 Hornet, there was a conceptually similar but physically different cartridge by the same name invented in the 1890s by Reuben Harwood (nicknamed "Iron Ramrod)", sometimes called the ".22 Harwood Hornet" to avoid confusion, as the two rounds are not compatible.
 Harwood's cartridge was formed by necking down .25-20 brass to .22 caliber, and was initially loaded with black powder.

 The modern .22 Hornet's ancestry is generally attributed to experiments done in the 1920s using the black-powder .22 WCF at Springfield Armory.
 Winchester adopted what had so far been a wildcat cartridge in 1930, producing ammo for a cartridge for which no commercially made guns yet had been built.
 It was not until 1932 that any company began selling commercially made guns for the cartridge.

 Wildcat variants of the .22 Hornet, such as the .22 K-Hornet (designed by Lysle Kilbourn) and .22 Ackley Improved Hornet, can boost bullet velocity and energy considerably above factory .22 Hornet levels, but performance still falls short of what is deer-legal in the Netherlands or the United Kingdom, although it is legal for deer in some other countries and some American states.